citation-style-language/schema/CONTRIBUTING.md

 ## Schema Changes

-### RelaxNG Style Language
+### RELAX NG Style Language

-At this point, changes to the CSL RelaxNG schema consist of the following:
+At this point, changes to the CSL RELAX NG schema consist of the following:

 <dl>
-  <dt>Changes to csl-terms.rnc, csl-types.rnc, or csl-variables.rnc.</dt>
+  <dt>Changes to csl-terms.rnc, csl-types.rnc, or csl-variables.rnc</dt>
-  <dd>Adding new variables, itemtypes, locators, or terms; these can usually be added to minor x.x.x version changes.</dd>
+  <dd>Adding new variables, item types, locators, or terms; these can usually be added to minor x.x.x version changes.</dd>
-  <dt>Changes to csl.rnc.</dt>
+  <dt>Changes to csl.rnc</dt>
   <dd>These are often more significant and may have an impact on compatability, and so are typically reserved for major x.x version changes.</dd>
 </dl>